idvorkin/idvorkin.github.io/_posts/2015-12-28-Igor-Eulogy.md

 ## Roles that are still in point form.

 ### As a Friend, Mentee, and Mentor
-* Human/Feelings Meetings - a forum to have your emotions heard.
+* [Human/Feelings Meetings](http://idvorkin.github.io/Human-Meetings) a forum to have your emotions heard.

 * To File
     * Treasured Friendships